code-saturne/code_saturne/docs/doxygen/developer_guide/node_level_parallelism.md

 over which type of memory is used.
 So in code_saturne, when allocating memory which might be needed on and accelerator, the \ref CS_MALLOC_HD function should be used, specifying the allocation type with a \ref cs_alloc_mode_t argument.
-In a manner similar to the older \ref BFT_MALLOC macro, this provides some instrumentation, and is construed as a portability layer between several programming models.
+In a manner similar to the baser \ref CS_MALLOC macro, this provides some instrumentation, and is construed as a portability layer between several programming models.